 - Driving time: ≈ 30 min

-- Stay in Mexican Hat for: Great Monument Valley access.
+- Stay in Mexican Hat for: Monument Valley hotels with great access in the north.

 Another option for where to stay near Monument Valley is Kayenta.
 The small Arizona city is located south of Monument Valley at the intersection of US 163 and US 160.